The structure within Government for air policy development and provision of services in air quality management is shown in the table.

 Tackling Regional Air Pollution

-Vehicles, industry and power plants in Hong Kong and the Pearl River Delta (PRD) region all contribute to a regional air pollution problem, commonly seen as smog.
-The Hong Kong and Guangdong governments are working on a joint plan to reduce the total amount of emissions and stop air quality from further deteriorating as soon as practicable, and in the long term to achieve good air quality for the whole region.
-Thanks to the joint efforts of the two governments in cutting emissions in the region, such as retrofitting power plants with flue gas desulphurization devices, phasing out highly polluting industrial plants in the PRD, introducing cleaner motor vehicle fuels and motor vehicles, etc., the air quality in the region has improved in recent years.
-According to the air quality monitoring results from the PRD Regional Air Quality Monitoring Network, the average annual concentrations of SO2, NO2 and RSP in the PRD Region decreased by 47%, 7% and 14% respectively as compared to the figures of 2006 when the Network started to operate.
+Motor vehicles, vessels, industry and power plants in Hong Kong and the PRD region all contribute to a regional air pollution problem, commonly known as smog.
+The Hong Kong and Guangdong governments are working on a joint plan to reduce the total amount of emissions with the aim to achieve good air quality for the Greater Bay Area in the long term.
+Thanks to the joint efforts of the two governments in cutting emissions in the region, such as retrofitting power plants with emission reduction devices, phasing out highly polluting industrial plants in the PRD, introducing cleaner motor vehicle fuels and motor vehicles, etc., the air quality in the region has improved over the years.
+According to the air quality monitoring results from the PRD Regional Air Quality Monitoring Network, the average annual concentrations of SO2, NO2 and PM10 in the PRD Region decreased by 86%, 43% and 49% respectively in 2020 compared to the figures of 2006 when the Network started to operate.

 For more details, please visit Air Pollution Control Strategies.